Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Survival In-context

-Similar to the pretraining strategy of TabICL, inspired by LLMs that first learn on shorter sentences before moving to longer ones, we gradually increase the number of samples, which is the main complexity factor of the prior~\cite{nagler23}.
-The stage procedure is: \begin{enumerate} \item A fixed 1,024 samples per table over 10K steps. \item A variable sample size $\in[1\text{K}, 40\text{K}]$ over 1K steps. \item A variable sample size $\in[1\text{K}, 40\text{K}]$ over 100 steps. \end{enumerate}
+\paragraph{Large-scale SIC training on Prior} Similar to the pretraining strategy of TabICL, inspired by LLMs that first learn on shorter sentences before moving to longer ones, we gradually increase the number of samples, which is the main complexity factor of the prior~\citep{nagler23}.
+Therefore, we train the model in a 2-stage procedure.
+Details are provided in Appendix~\ref{app:impl}.

-Each step consists of 512 artificially generated datasets with $p \leq 100$ covariates.
-Automatic mixed precision is applied globally.
-During training, the encoder is initialized using the original TabICL weights trained for classification.
-We use AdamW~\cite{loshchilov17} optimizer with cosine decay learning rate peaking at $10^{-4}$ for stage 1, polynomial decay from $2*10^{-5}$ to $5*10^{-6}$ for stage 2, and constant learning rate $2*10^{-6}$ for stage 3.
-All model components remain fully trainable except for stage 3, where the encoder is frozen.
-This training strategy corresponds to the original for TabICL.
-The pretraining took 88h for stage 1, 146h for stage 2, and 20h for stage 3 on one A100 80GB GPU.